-They pack and go and once again the room is a culinary haven filled with the fragrance of roasting lamb, and sage and onion stuffing.
+They pack and go and once again the room is a culinary haven filled with roasting lamb, and sage and onion stuffing.
 It feels nourishing and nurturing and I know that these new skills will set them up for family meals in the future – and they might even pass the exam!

 Breast of lamb with roast potatoes

 1 breast of lamb with the bones in